 Buy Ladybugs Available through Amazon

 Along with the excellent retailers mentioned above, we've identified other companies that sell ladybugs on Amazon.
 While we consider them to be the best of the best, it would be remiss not to also list those that are exclusive of that site.
 In fact, in some cases, there was no other site available.
 Here are some of the more popular among them.

 Bug Sales is a brand available through Amazon.com that offers many options to buy ladybugs.
 They have a very good customer reputation and broad customer base.

-Bug Sales offers packages for as many as 9,000 insects to as few as 150, with prices that range from about $8 to $40.
+Bug Sales offers packages for as many as 9,000 insects to as few as 150.
 The company guarantees live delivery, and the shipping cost for large bundles is reasonable.
 Bug sales also offers worm castings and other beneficial insects for organic gardeners.

 Ladybugs 4 You